mmu-dermatology-research/sat-da/README.md

 - Diversity loss to make sure the model uses a wide range of features instead of relying on just a few.

 These changes help the model focus on domain-invariant, diagnostic information while avoiding overfitting to noisy or irrelevant patterns.
-Compared to existing supervised and unsupervised domain adaptation methods, SAT-DA shows much better performance across several datasets.
-It also generalises well to unseen data, making it more reliable for real-world clinical settings.
+Compared to existing supervised and unsupervised domain adaptation methods, SAT-DA shows significantly improved performance across multiple datasets.
+For instance, on the Derm7pt-Derm to Derm7pt-Clinic shift, SAT-DA achieved an AUROC of 82.46%, surpassing the strongest baseline by over 6%.
+It also maintains strong performance on unseen datasets, demonstrating robust cross-domain generalisation and making the method more reliable for real-world clinical deployment.

 # Dataset
 - ISIC 2017